sEsmaeili/Covid_Rebound/README.md

    - Nirmatrelvir individual PK parameteres
    - Nirmatrelvir population PK parameters
    - VL Data file for NBA cohort with variant information
+   -
+### System's Requirements

+The codes are written in Python 3.9.12 and can be run on Jupyter notebook on any standard Mac or Windows computer.